ethoinformatics/r-database-connections/SQL-from-R.md

 * *MySQL uses ' or " to quote values (i.e. WHERE name = "John").
 This is not the ANSI standard for databases. `PostgreSQL` uses only single quotes for this (i.e. WHERE name = 'John').
 Double quotes are used to quote system identifiers; field names, table names, etc. (i.e. WHERE "last name" = 'Smith').*

-* *MySQL uses ` (accent mark or backtick) to quote system identifiers, which is decidedly non-standard.*
+* *MySQL uses ` (the accent mark or backtick) to quote system identifiers, which is decidedly non-standard.*
 * *`PostgreSQL` is case-sensitive for string comparisons.
 The field "Smith" is not the same as the field "smith".
 This is a big change for many users from MySQL and other small database systems, like `Microsoft Access`.
 In `PostgreSQL`, you can either:*

 >
 	* Use the correct case in your query. (i.e. WHERE lname='Smith')
 	* Use a conversion function, like lower() to search. (i.e. WHERE lower(lname)='smith')
 	* Use a case-insensitive operator, like ILIKE or ~*